 Dual and combined honours degrees

-A dual honours degree has and in the courses title - Archaeology and History for example.
+A dual honours degree has and in the courses title - Economics and Sociology for example.
 The split between the two subjects is roughly 50/50.

-A major/minor degree has with in the course title - Physics with Philosophy for example.
+A major/minor degree has with in the course title.
 In this case there is more emphasis on the first named subject.
 The split between the two subjects is roughly 70/30.

 These degrees are the same length as a single honours course but you'll choose fewer modules from the options available in each subject.
 The degree is just as valuable; the academic standard is just as high.

 The breadth of scope in dual and major/minor degrees means that you'll need to develop good communication and organisational skills.
 These will help you whether you choose to enter the jobs market or continue your studies at the end of your course.